-Please make sure the description of e-Rad and the proposal text regarding the institution/position (in case of discrepancy, the statement in the proposal text will be treated as correct) coincide with each other.
+Please make sure the description of e-Rad and the proposal text regarding the institution/position coincide with each other (in case of discrepancy, the statement in the proposal text will be treated as correct).
 In addition, please note that proposals uploaded to e-Rad will be rejected if there are any deficiencies that make it difficult to review.
-"Deficiencies that make it difficult to review" refers to errors in the proposal format, omissions from each of the proposal forms (especially Form 1: Proposal Cover Page), and serious omissions of items in the proposal.
+"Deficiencies that make it difficult to review" refers to errors in the proposal format (please note that there is a specific R&D proposal form for the Japan-UK joint opportunity), omissions from each of the proposal forms, and serious omissions of items in the proposal.
 When garbled text that makes review difficult is found, JST may contact the applicant to confirm the contents of the garbled text.